tpetricek/cv/data/publications.md

   - venue: Onward!&nbsp;'22: Proceedings of the 2022 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software, pp 240-258
   - year: 2022
   - doi: 10.1145/3563835.3568736
-  - type: journal
+  - type: selected
+  - gscholar: 1

 * Linked Visualisations via Galois Dependencies
   - authors: Roly Perera, Minh Nguyen, **Tomas Petricek** and Meng Wang
   - venue-too-long: Proceedings of the ACM on Programming Languages, vol. 6, issue POPL, no. 7, pp. 1-29
-  - venue: Proceedings of the ACM on Programming Languages, vol. 6 (POPL) no. 7, pp. 1-29
+  - venue: Proceedings of the ACM on Programming Languages, vol. 6 (POPL), pp. 1-29
   - year: 2022
   - doi: 10.1145/3498668
-  - type: journal
+  - type: selected
+  - if: 1.8
+  - citations: galois
+  - gscholar: 4
+  - wos: 1
+  - scopus: 2

 * Programming as Architecture, Design, and Urban Planning
   - authors: **Tomas Petricek**
   - venue: Onward!&nbsp;'21: Proceedings of the 2021 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software, pp 114-124
   - year: 2021
   - doi: 10.1145/3486607.3486770
-  - type: journal
+  - type: selected
+  - scopus: 1
+  - gscholar: 1

 * Wrattler: Reproducible, Live and Polyglot Notebooks
   - authors: **Tomas Petricek**, James Geddes and Charles Sutton
   - venue: TaPP&nbsp;'18: Proceedings of the 10th USENIX Conference on Theory and Practice of Provenance, pp. 1-6
   - year: 2018
   - type: workshop
+  - scopus: 10
+  - gscholar: 15

 * Critique of ‘An anatomy of interaction: co-occurrences and entanglements’
   - authors: **Tomas Petricek**